THE BASICS

 At work

-Professionals use task initiation, task switching time management, and problem-solving to meet deadlines and coordinate with colleagues.
+Professionals rely on task initiation, task switching, time management, and problem-solving to meet deadlines and coordinate with colleagues.
 Poor executive functioning can lead to missed deadlines, disorganization, or difficulty staying focused during long projects.
+An executive function coach for adults can help build systems that improve follow-through, productivity, and workplace performance.

 In life

 Strong executive functioning skills support self-regulation and emotional control.
 They make it easier to manage stress, accomplish everyday tasks, maintain healthy habits, and adjust when plans change.
-Without them, daily routines can feel chaotic, and relationships may suffer.
+Executive function coaching for adults and young adults often focuses on improving daily routines, independence, and long-term goal planning.

 Time management problems